evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_45_e-tron_quattro/_index.md

 ## Performance

-The Audi Q4 45 e-tron quattro has a maximum power of 210 KW (286 hp/282 bhp).
-The total torque is 679 nm (501 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 6.9 seconds.
-The top speed is 180 km/h.
+The Audi Q4 45 e-tron quattro has a maximum power of 210 KW (286 hp/282 bhp) and a total torque of 679 nm (501 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 6.9 seconds and has a top speed of 180 km/h (111.9 mph).

 ## Battery, range, and charging